What is a Prepayment Penalty?

 - Soft Penalties: This type is levied on a borrower if the prepayment is done using refinancing.
 It means that if the borrower prepays the mortgage after selling their home, it won’t result in a penalty.

-How to avoid Prepayment Penalty?
+How to Avoid Prepayment Penalty?

 The following are some of the few things that borrowers can do to avoid prepayment penalties on loans:

-- The first thing that the borrowers should do is avoid alternative lenders.
+- The first thing that borrowers should do is avoid alternative lenders.
 Typically, these are online-based non-banking lenders that specialize in providing subprime loans at a very fast pace.

 - The borrowers should avoid frequent refinancing.
-Lenders usually don’t perceive it positively as they feel that the borrower is more likely to refinance the loan as soon as rates fall.
+Lenders usually don’t perceive it positively as they feel the borrower is more likely to refinance the loan as soon as rates fall.

 - Lastly, the borrowers can wait for the prepayment penalties to phase out and then pay them off or refinance them.
 Otherwise, they can consider making the allowable extra payments and ensure that the early payoff fee is not triggered.